caruizdiaz/dinstar-util/README.md

 =================

 1. Put the scripts in the plugins directory
-2. Setup the new commands in the command.cfg file using the parameters you want
+2. Setup the new commands in the command.cfg file using the parameters you want.
+<pre>
 Example:
-<pre>

     define command{
         command_name    check-dinstar-limit
         command_line    $USER1$/check-dinstar-limit -h$HOSTADDRESS$ -w30 -c15